Noemi890/js-problems/src/easy/miles/plain.md

 # Plain English Solution

 Divide the kilometers given by 1.6 gives me miles.
-Then round up the total.
+Then round the total.